-The Humanity in Action journey begins with a year-long Fellowship.
-For Senior Fellows, membership to the community lasts a lifetime.
+The Humanity in Action journey begins with a rich summer experience of inquiry, debate, and community building rooted in trust and empathy.
+Membership to the community lasts a lifetime.

-A Humanity in Action Fellow’s experience starts with a month of immersive study in one of our host cities.
+The Humanity in Action Fellow experience starts with a month of immersive study.

-Fellowship complete, Fellows have the opportunity to join our transatlantic network of over 2,000 Senior Fellows.
+Upon completion, Fellows join our transatlantic network of over 2,750 Fellows and Senior Fellows.

 Process In Detail

 In several cities across Europe and the United States, Fellows gather to study past, present, and future challenges to local communities.

 May 30 – June 19, 2023

 June 11 – 19 in person in Washington, D.C.

 June 5 – 23, 2023

 The Berlin Fellowship | in-person*